 There are three lounge areas across the different student dorms, where students can engage in recreational activities or host events.
 There is also a multi-purpose court for sports activities, and work is currently being done to finish a football pitch on the edge of campus.

 There are two canteens on campus currently, each running from 7.00 am to 8.00 pm daily, with a small convenience store that provides snacks among other things.
-Students can choose to adopt one of three meal plan options, or pay out of pocket for their food.
+Students can choose to adopt one of three meal plan options, or pay out of pocket for their food at the canteen.
 Students who have special dietary requirements need to report to the Students Affairs Office for arrangements to be made on their behalf.

 The laundry space within the student dorms has coin-operated wash-and-dry machines, and ten sinks for hand washing.

 Ashesi continues to expand on-campus housing, however there are several third-party housing options near campus for students.
-Check with the Student Affairs Office if youare having to choose off-campus housing and need guidance on available options.
+Check with the Student Affairs Office if you decide to choose off-campus housing and need guidance on available options.